- 1. Iceland Airwaves, Iceland

 1. Iceland Airwaves, Iceland

 by Global Help Swap

 The Secret Garden Party is one of the most picturesque festivals you will ever attend.
-Set in the grounds of a Georgian Farmhouse with it’s own lake (which you can swim in), river and landscape gardens, this is a place where fairytales are made.
+Set in the grounds of a Georgian Farmhouse with its own lake (which you can swim in), river and landscaped gardens, this is a place where fairy tales are made.

 The festival began in 2004 and has gone from strength to strength.
 Held every year in July at Abbots Ripton, near Huntingdon, England, the festival is normally set around a theme.
 This year’s theme is “Childish Things”.
 I would say 70% of the festival goers dress up around the theme which makes for some interesting photos!

 This festival is where you can catch acts that are about to hit the big time.
 We have watched Florence & The Machine, The XX, and Lily Allen all before they became headliners.
 Like Glastonbury, The Secret Garden Party supports charities.
 The main one being The Campaign Against Living Miserably (CALM), which aims to prevent male suicide in the United Kingdom.